A proxy is when you appoint someone to vote on your behalf.

 London Borough of Barnet

 Emergency proxy vote

-In certain circumstances, where you have an emergency that means you cannot go to the polling station in person, you can apply for an emergency proxy up to 5pm on the election day.
+In certain circumstances, where you have an emergency that means you cannot go to the polling station in person, you can apply for an emergency proxy up to 5pm on the election day (so long as the emergency occurred after the deadline for applying for a normal proxy vote).
 For more information, please contact Electoral Services on 020 8359 5577 or email email@example.com.